-- Including refugee employment services 21 and diversity recruiters such as Work18022 in the list of recruitment companies you use, as this will allow you to access candidates who may be missed through conventional recruitment processes. - · Consider requesting de-identified applications through your recruiter.
-This approach can prevent bias against applicants based on their gender, ethnicity, or cultural background during the recruitment process.
-When discussing this approach with your recruitment agent, make sure to identify that diversity and gender balance of candidates is important to your business.
+- Including refugee employment services21 and diversity recruiters such as Work18022 in the list of recruitment companies you use, as this will allow you to access candidates who may be missed through conventional recruitment processes. - Consider requesting de-identified applications through your recruiter.
+This approach can prevent unconscious bias or affinity bias against applicants based on their gender, ethnicity, or cultural background during the recruitment process.
+When discussing this approach with your recruitment agent, make sure to identify that diversity and gender balance of candidates is important to your business,